 What is Angular?

-Pros and Cons of Angular
+Pros and Cons of Angular Framework

 Angular is a much sought-after framework because of the benefits its features offer to both full-stack developers and entrepreneurs.
-It empowers an entrepreneur with a robust application with a cost-efficient front-end that helps bring in more money for the company.
+It empowers an entrepreneur with a robust application and a cost-efficient front-end that helps bring in more money for the company.

 On the other hand, developers love the Angular framework for its versatility and capacity to combine UI elements and business logic.